kellyjonbrazil/jello/README.md

 ```
 <JSON Data> | jello [OPTIONS] [QUERY]
 ```
 `QUERY` is optional and can be most any valid python code. `_` is the sanitized JSON from STDIN presented as a python dict or list of dicts.
-If QUERY is omitted then the JSON input will be pretty printed.
+If QUERY is omitted then the original JSON input will simply be pretty printed.

 A simple QUERY:
 ```